ecell/ecell4_base/README.md

 ```
 conda config --add channels conda-forge
-conda install -c ecell ecell4_base
+conda install -c ecell ecell4
 ```

-### Linux environment where you can NOT use conda
+### Linux environment where you can NOT use conda (For example Google Colab)
-We provide `ecell4_base` wheel package only for Linux.
+We provide `ecell4_base` (and `ecell4`) wheel package only for Linux.

 ```
-python3 -m pip install ecell4_base
+python3 -m pip install ecell4 ecell4_base
 ```

 ### If you want to compile ecell4_base by yourself